-Split into training and test Each of the three available datasets (sub-task a, b, and c) was split into a training set and a test set, with proportions 80% and 20%, respectively.
-The data were split stratifying the subjects according to outcome time and to the specific outcome type (death, NIV, none for sub-task a, death, PEG, none for sub-task b, and death, none for sub-task c).
+Split into training and test

+Each of the three available datasets (sub-task a, b, and c) was split into a training set and a test set, with proportions 80% and 20%, respectively.
+The data were split stratifying the subjects according to outcome time and to the specific outcome type (i.e., death, NIV, none for sub-task a, death, PEG, none for sub-task b, and death, none for sub-task c).
 Stratifying by these two variables is instrumental to the fairness of the challenge as it forces an equal distribution of their levels across the two subsets.
-The simplest method to verify whether stratification has been performed correctly is to compare the distribution of the stratification variables (outcome time and outcome type) in each training/test pair.
-From the literature, certain variables are known to be particularly relevant in predicting events related to ALS progression [6], therefore, even though they were not included in the stratification criteria, we verified that sex, age at onset, onset site, ALSFRS-F slope, and the number of available visits in the first 6 months were also equally represented in the training and test sets.
-Table 3 reports, as an example, the comparison of the variables' distributions in the training (second column) and test (third column) sets for sub-task a.
-The comparison for the other two sub-tasks are shown in the extended overview [8].
-Since the distributions are similar, we concluded that the training/test split provided to the participants met best-practice quality standards.
+The simplest method to verify whether stratification has yielded a satisfactory split is to compare the distributions of the stratification variables (outcome time and outcome type) in each training/test pair.
+From the literature, certain variables are known to be particularly relevant for predicting events related to ALS progression [3], therefore, even though they were not included in the stratification criteria, sex, age at onset, onset site, ALSFRS-F slope, and the number of available visits in the first 6 months were also verified to be equally represented in the training and test sets.
+Tables 4, 5, and 6 report the variables' distributions for sub-task a, b, and c, respectively: the second column reports the distribution in the training sets and the third column in the test sets.
+Note that outcome time is measured in months from time 0, i.e., the first registered ALSFRS-R visit, while age at onset is measured in years.
+Since the distributions were similar, the training/test split provided to the participants met best-practice quality standards.